-The Patagonia Park region includes the National Park and three public access areas with different conservation categories, called ‘portals’ or ‘entrances’, which protect plateaus, steppes, canyons, and wetlands.
+The Patagonia Park region includes the National Park and four public access areas with different conservation categories, called ‘portals’ or ‘entrances’, which protect plateaus, steppes, canyons, and wetlands.
 In this impressive landscape, visitors can observe a variety of wildlife inhabiting the area including lesser rheas, guanacos, condors, and pumas.

 Since 2011, Rewilding Argentina has been working alongside other nature conservation organizations to extend the protected area of Patagonia Park Argentina and restore its ecosystems through rewilding efforts.
 Additionally, we strive to support wildlife and local communities by promoting economies based on nature tourism.